 Follow these super-easy road trip safety tips as you drive around with your family this year!
 Some of them might surprise you.
+By the way if you plan to take a camper with you so you can bring your own family, make sure you take this heavy vehicle driver training.

 The Most Important (And Easiest) Road Trip Safety Tips